Activist speaks out about mock twitter account, rape, death threats and police inaction

 Women and feminist campaigners in particular, are increasingly being targeted, abused and intimidated online.
 Caroline Criado Perez was pursued relentlessly for her campaign for more equal representation of women on bank notes.
 Anita Sarkeesian of Feminist Frequency continues to be attacked for her educational videos highlighting the sexist and one-dimensional depiction of women in video games.

 There is a pattern- women call for better treatment of women, they are vilified by men on social media who perceive this as a threat and feel the need to silence their voices.
 They believe if they can make us fearful enough, we will stop doing our work and stop challenging systems that privilege their rights and interests over ours.
 They are wrong.
 We just get back to work.

 The man who targeted me has been identified.
 His name is Nader, he is 25 and lives in California.
 He has been linked to at least eight different twitter accounts he uses to abuse women, including survivors of sex trafficking.
 In fact, the first rape threats he sent me came from the fake account he had created of yet another feminist campaigner he had been targeting.

-He is so brazen about his incitement to rape me, so sure he is untouchable he barely even tried to conceal his real identity.
-Unfortunately for him in the course of harassing countless women on twitter he left a trail leading to his name, image, phone number, email address, Facebook page and pictures of him exposing his erect penis he had previously circulated on one of his trolling accounts.
+He is so brazen about his incitement to rape me, so sure he is untouchable, he barely even tried to conceal his real identity.
+Unfortunately for him in the course of harassing countless women on twitter, he left a trail leading to his name, image, phone number, email address, Facebook page and pictures of him exposing his erect penis which he had previously circulated on one of his trolling accounts.

 Copies of Nader’s threats and his personal information have been supplied to the LAPD, to Penn State (listed as his school on social media) and to Australian police, to be referred to a California branch of the FBI.
 I am also aware of complaints against him from women in Sweden and the UK.
 This has not stopped Nader.